zellerlab/GECCO/docs/training.rst

 Domain database
 ---------------

 GECCO needs HMM domains to use as features.
-Installing the ``gecco-tool`` package will also install a subset of the Pfam database that can be used for making the predictions.
+Installing the ``gecco`` package will also install a subset of the Pfam database that can be used for making the predictions.
 However, this subset should not be used for training, since a different subset of domains may be selected with different training data.